Skip to main content

 Not for you if: You want neighborhood charm.
 Downtown Houston has a corporate-district feel on weekdays and empties out after office hours.
 It fills up during the tournament, but the atmosphere is more “hotel lobby” than “local hangout.”

-EaDo — Steps from the Fan Festival, Transfer Required for Matches
+EaDo — Steps from the Fan Festival, One Transfer from the Matches

-East Downtown is where the official FIFA Fan Festival lives.
-If your main goal is atmosphere (street art, breweries, food trucks, live music screenings, and the collective energy of hundreds of thousands of fans), EaDo is the place.
+East Downtown is where the official FIFA Fan Festival was staged.
+For fans whose main goal was atmosphere (street art, breweries, food trucks, live music screenings), EaDo was the place.
 Walk Score is 72 and climbing as new restaurants and bars keep opening along Navigation Boulevard.

 EaDo sits on the Green and Purple Lines, not the Red Line.
-Getting to NRG Stadium requires a transfer at Main Street Square station in Downtown.
+Getting to NRG Stadium required a transfer at Main Street Square station in Downtown.
 Total transit time: about 25 minutes plus transfer waiting.
-That extra step is the only downside.
+That extra step was the only downside.

 Hotels are cheaper here ($120–$200/night), and Airbnb/VRBO options are more common than in Midtown or the Museum District.
-EaDo is also the closest neighborhood to Minute Maid Park if you want to catch an Astros game between matches.
+EaDo is also the closest neighborhood to Minute Maid Park, which made an Astros game an easy filler between matches.

 Not for you if: You want a short, direct ride to the stadium.
-The EaDo-to-NRG transfer adds unpredictability, and on match days the connection can take 30 to 40 minutes.
+The EaDo-to-NRG transfer adds unpredictability, and on match days the connection could take 30 to 40 minutes.

 Neighborhood Red Line to NRG Walk Score Hotel Range Best For